googleanalytics/google-analytics-plugin-for-unity/README.md

 Not seeing hits?
 Try the suggestions below before [posting an issue](https://github.com/googleanalytics/google-analytics-plugin-for-unity/issues) on Github or on our [forums](https://groups.google.com/forum/?fromgroups#!forum/ga-mobile-app-analytics).

   1. Have you __set the log level__ to 'VERBOSE'?
 This will give you information about missing parameters or other issues which could be preventing your hits from being send.
   1. Did you fully __configure the prefab__ (especially the __Tracking ID__ for your platform and __Product Name__)?
   2. Did you set the __dispatch period__ to a reasonable value?
 A value of zero will stop dispatching from occuring all together, while too high a value will stop the hits from being show in the [Real-Time reports](https://www.google.com/analytics/web/#realtime) (though they will still be viewable in the other reports).
 The default value for the plugin is 5 seconds.
   3. Are you seeing a __NullReferenceException__ when you run your game?
 This likely means you forgot to drag the configured prefab from the _Object Hierarchy_ onto the script reference in the _Inspector_ view.
   4. Are you getting __linker errors when building for iOS__?
 Follow the iOS instructions in [Step 2](https://github.com/googleanalytics/google-analytics-plugin-for-unity/blob/master/README.md#platform-specific-configuration) of the _Set up_ to automatically add the required libraries when building.
   5. Are you getting __permissions errors on Android__?
 Follow the Android instructions in [Step 2](https://github.com/googleanalytics/google-analytics-plugin-for-unity/blob/master/README.md#platform-specific-configuration) of the _Set up_ to learn how to update your _AndroidManifest.xml_.
   6. Have you set the __Dry Run__ flag to unchecked?
 This flag is intended for testing your game when you don't wish to send hits to Google Analytics and will prevent all hits from being sent.

+###Thanks:
+  - [Knoxx-](https://github.com/Knoxx-) for fixing a typo in the Campaign tracking permissions